-Ciara Rock has been been teaching Spanish in Salesian Secondary College, Limerick since 2013.
+Ciara Rock has been teaching Spanish in Salesian Secondary College, Limerick since 2013.
 For more than ten years Ciara has used eTwinning to work in partnership with IES Cuatro Caminos school in Spain – but plans have suddenly changed due to the Coronavirus pandemic.
 Ciara explores how technology helped teachers and students to adapt their project and ways of learning.

 Our project '4 Ways to Change' with our partner school IES Cuatro Caminos in Extremadura has run into a couple of difficulties following school closures.